localstack/docs/content/en/tutorials/ecs-ecr-container-app/index.md

               Resource: '*'
 ```

-Above, we have set up the VPC in which containers will be networked and created networking resources for the public subnets.
-Going further, we added a security group for the container running in Fargate and an IAM role that authorizes ECS to manage resources in the VPC.
+So far, we have set up the VPC where the containers will be networked and created networking resources for the public subnets.
+We have also added a security group for the container running in Fargate and an IAM role that authorizes ECS to manage resources in the VPC.

-We can now configure the outputs generated by the CloudFormation template:
+Next, we can configure the outputs generated by the CloudFormation template.
+These outputs are values generated during the creation of the CloudFormation stack and can be used by other resources or scripts in your application.

+To export the values as CloudFormation outputs, we can add the following to the end of our `ecs.infra.yml` file:

 ```yaml
 Outputs: